BryDoesCode/YDLSGame/README.md

 # YDLSGame
 The current prototype for the LCAD Thesis Game You Don't Look Sick.
-Visit https://brydoescode.itch.io/you-dont-look-sick for the game.
+<br />Visit https://brydoescode.itch.io/you-dont-look-sick for the game.